Strawberry Rhubarb Pie

 Instructions

-2. Make the filling: Stir the rhubarb, strawberries, brown sugar, granulated sugar, cornstarch, salt, orange juice, and vanilla extract together in a large bowl.
-Set filling aside as the oven preheats.
+2. Make the filling: In a large bowl, stir the rhubarb, strawberries, brown sugar, granulated sugar, cornstarch, salt, orange juice, and vanilla together until thoroughly combined.
+Set aside.

-5. Arrange the lattice: Remove the other disc of chilled pie dough from the refrigerator.
-Roll the dough into a circle that is 12 inches diameter.
-Using a pastry wheel, sharp knife, or pizza cutter, cut strips 1/2- to 1-inch wide.
+5. Arrange the lattice: Remove the other disc of pie dough from the refrigerator.
+Roll the dough into a circle 12 inches in diameter.
+Using a pastry wheel, sharp knife, or pizza cutter, cut the dough into strips about 1-inch wide.
 Carefully thread the strips over and under one another, pulling back strips as necessary to weave.
+See this post on How to Lattice Pie Crust for help with this step.
 Press the edges of the strips into the bottom pie crust edges to seal.
-Use a small knife to trim off excess dough.
-Crimp the pie crust edges with a fork, if desired.
-(Alternatively, you can simply cover the filling with the 12-inch pie dough circle.
-Cut slits in the top to form steam vents.
-Trim and crimp the edges.
-Or a crumble or streusel topping would be great.)
+Use kitchen shears or a small paring knife to trim off excess dough.
+Flute or crimp the pie crust edges.

 Notes

-1. Make Ahead & Freezing Instructions: This a great pie to make 1 day in advance since it is so juicy – the filling will have time to set overnight.
+1. Make Ahead & Freezing Instructions: There are a couple ways to make this pie ahead of time.
+Prepare the pie in full 1 day in advance.
+After the pie cools, cover tightly and keep at room temperature.
 The pie crust dough can also be prepared ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
-Baked pie freezes well for up to 3 months.
+Baked pie also freezes well for up to 3 months.
 Thaw overnight in the refrigerator and allow to come to room temperature before serving.
-Prepared filling can be frozen up to 3 months, thaw overnight in the refrigerator before using.

 sally mckenney headshot purple shirt.